Are you looking for a good pair of pickleball shoes?

-Of course everyone has their own budget.
+Of course, everyone has their own budget.
 I am personally NOT a big spender on clothes but shoes are my one exception.
-I’ve had ankle issue and chronic achilles tendinitis so I appreciate comfy shoes when I find them on and strongly believe that good shoes can improve the quality of life so I put a lot of importance on the shoes I wear, much more than other products I buy.
+I’ve had ankle issue and chronic Achilles tendinitis so I appreciate comfy shoes when I find them on and strongly believe that good shoes can improve the quality of life so I put a lot of importance on the shoes I wear, much more than other products I buy.

-Therefore, I generally only look at newer models with up to date technology that provide the most comfort and stability.
+Therefore, I generally only look at newer models with up to date technology that provides the most comfort and stability.
 I am looking for a performance shoe that is really comfortable and also minimizes the risk of injury.
 This is especially important for me as I get older and feel more prone to injury.
 I know if I do get injured it will take longer to recover than when I was younger, just goes with the territory.

 So, based on these factors I usually spend right around $100-$120 for new court shoes for pickleball.
 This is also the range I pay for running good shoes.
 Indoor pickleball shoes (volleyball) tend to be a little less expensive, usually $20-$30 less which is compounded by the fact that they last longer than outdoor shoes, so I find in the long run I spend quite a bit less on indoor shoes.

 So you don’t necessarily have to spend a hundred dollars or more to get a quality shoe but keep in mind that while a more basic $60 Asics model can still be a “good” shoe just because it says “Gel” doesn’t make it comparable to the brand new “Gel” model that just came out.
 Shoe companies are coming out with so many styles and the model names are so similar that it gets confusing!

-I admit you definitely do pay a premium to get the “latest and greatest” model...and can pay extra money simply for cool looking shoes (my sons grew up playing basketball, some of those shoes are totally overpriced based on the player’s name rather than based on the actual features and technology of the shoe).
+I admit you definitely do pay a premium to get the “latest and greatest” model...and can pay extra money simply for cool-looking shoes (my sons grew up playing basketball, some of those shoes are totally overpriced based on the player’s name rather than based on the actual features and technology of the shoe).
 For me, the style of the shoe is just an added bonus, it’s not a deciding factor in selecting the best shoe for my feet.
 I’d much rather have a plain white shoe that’s really comfortable than a very expensive shoe that doesn’t feel right but is the most popular and trendy model.

-There are several very well known and reputable sports shoe manufacturers that make quality footwear for volleyball, tennis and other racket sports (like squash, badminton and racquetball) that are easily transferrable to pickleball.
+There are several very well known and reputable sports shoe manufacturers that make quality footwear for volleyball, tennis and other racket sports (like squash, badminton, and racquetball) that are easily transferrable to pickleball.
 You will probably recognize more (or all) of these brand name shoes.

 Puma and Adidas have a fascinating history.
 The founders of the companies are brothers and there has been a family feud since the early days.
 Both companies are located in the same city. -Herzogenaurach.
 Read more about the family feud here.

 Champion: (AKA Champion U.S.A) was founded in 1919.
-It has since been acquired by the Sara Lee Corporation and is part of the HanesBrands which includes other well-known apparel brands such as Wonderbra and L’eggs.
+It has since been acquired by Sara Lee Corporation and is part of the Hanes Brands which includes other well-known apparel brands such as Wonderbra and L’eggs.
 The “C9” collection by Champion is one of the best selling lines.

 Diadora: Founded in Italy in 1948, Diadora is known for sporting goods and accessories.
-The company also owns footwear company Geox, known for it’s unique design and maximum breathability.
+The company also owns footwear company Geox, known for its unique design and maximum breathability.

 K-Swiss: California based sporting good store founded in 1966.
 The original founders immigrated to the states from Switzerland and started the company based on their passion for Tennis.
-The company is most well known for it’s tennis court shoes.
+The company is most well known for its tennis court shoes.

 Lacoste: French clothing company, founded in 1933 by tennis player René Lacoste and his partner André Gillier.
 It’s iconic green alligator logo is recognized by people around the world.
-For a long period of time Lacoste was involved in a dispute over its logo with Crocodile Garments company based in Hong Kong.
+For a long period of time, Lacoste was involved in a dispute over its logo with Crocodile Garments company based in Hong Kong.
 Lacoste features a crocodile logo that faces right while Crocodile used one that faced left.

 Mizuno: Founded by Rihachi Mizuno in Osaka, Japan in 1906 -the same year that New Balance was founded in the USA.
-Mizuno has grown to a huge multinational company.
+Mizuno has grown into a huge multinational company.
 It is known also for its golf equipment, Tiger Woods played with Mizuno golf gear early in his career, including while winning his first Masters Tournament victory in 1997.

 Puma: Founded in 1948 by Rudolf Dassler.
 In 1924, Rudolf and his brother Adolf Dassler had jointly formed the (Dassler Brothers Shoe Factory (Gebrüder Dassler Schuhfabrik).
 The relationship between the two brothers soured to the point where they agreed to part ways in 1948, forming two separate entities, Adidas and PUMA.
-Both companies are still remain in the original town where they were founded in Germany.
+Both companies still remain in the original town where they were founded in Germany.